A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Conclusion

 \section{Conclusion}

-State estimation in autonomous systems is a significant challenge, often involving complex scenarios and multimodal distributions in real-world settings.
-Our estimation methods are designed to handle these multimodal distributions efficiently.
-In this article, we introduced a MAP sequence estimation method that effectively manages multimodality while reducing computational and memory requirements.
-The approach is grounded in a sequential variational inference framework that accounts for dependencies between transition states over time in dynamic system models.
-Building on this foundation, we addressed MAP sequence estimation through a deterministic gradient flow of particles, embedded within a Viterbi-style dynamic programming framework.
-To validate our approach, we rigorously evaluated the proposed method in challenging multimodal scenarios, including nonlinear dynamics with ambiguous measurements, pose estimation under unknown data associations, and real-world range-only (wireless) localization under temporary unobservability.
-Our proposed \textsf{Stein-MAP-Seq} consistently demonstrated robustness across these diverse scenarios.
+State estimation in autonomous systems remains a fundamental challenge, particularly in real-world settings characterized by complex dynamics and highly multimodal uncertainty.
+In this work, we introduced a computationally efficient MAP sequence estimation framework that explicitly addresses multimodal posterior distributions while reducing computational and storage requirements.
+The proposed approach is grounded in a sequential variational inference formulation that explicitly accounts for temporal dependencies induced by system dynamics.

+Building on this formulation, we addressed MAP sequence estimation through a parallelizable particle-based gradient flow embedded within a Viterbi-style dynamic programming framework.
+This combination enables efficient mode concentration and globally consistent trajectory selection over long horizons.
+We rigorously evaluated the proposed method in a range of challenging multimodal scenarios, including nonlinear systems with ambiguous measurements, pose estimation under unknown data association, range-only localization under temporary unobservability, and high-dimensional manipulator estimation with kinematic redundancy.

+Across all scenarios, \textsf{Stein-MAP-Seq} consistently demonstrated strong robustness and scalability.
+Moreover, beyond empirical accuracy, this work provides practical design insights for MAP sequence estimation in multimodal settings.
+Our results indicate that MAP-Seq estimation benefits primarily from coherent mode concentration and temporal consistency, rather than accurate approximation of the full posterior distribution.
+Accordingly, \textsf{Stein-MAP-Seq} achieves reliable MAP trajectory recovery using a small number of finite states, with performance governed more by kernel-induced mode structure than particle count alone.
+Moreover, the proposed method complements batch MAP optimization by providing robust global initialization under strongly multimodal and nonconvex objectives, highlighting its utility both as a standalone estimator and as a front-end for existing optimization-based frameworks.